Id405/sitelen-pona-ucsur-guide/README.md

 # End

 This is a really huge step for toki pona, and I am extremely happy to see this happen.
-If you have created a font, input method, or any other resource that you want added, please create a pull request, issue, or just ping me on discord @8o7wer#4073 and we can talk!
+If you have created a font, input method, or any other resource that you want added, please create a pull request, issue, or just ping me on discord @8o7wer#4073 (jan Lili lon ma pona pi toki pona) and we can talk!